sinch/js-calling-tutorial/README.md

 ```

 ## Handle errors
-Its a good idea to take care of errors when you try and login to the client.
-To handle errors add a small error handler:
+It’s a good idea to take care of errors when you try to log in to the client.
+To handle errors, add a small error handler:
 ```javascript
 var handleError = function(error) {
     //Enable buttons